-The University of Queensland’s Laura Fenlon has been named the first-ever Australian winner of a prestigious international neuroscience award.
+The University of Queensland’s Laura Fenlon has been named the inaugural Australian winner of a prestigious international neuroscience award.

 The award recognises Ms Fenlon’s “outstanding contributions to our understanding of the function of the cerebral cortex”.